SamyPesse/blini/README.md

 ## Documentation

-If you're using Mrgo for the first time, check out the [Getting Started](docs/getting-started.md) guides and the Core Concepts to familiarize yourself with Mrgo's architecture and mental models.
+If you're using Blini for the first time, check out the [Getting Started](docs/getting-started.md) guides and the Core Concepts to familiarize yourself with Blini's architecture and mental models.
 Once you've gotten familiar with those, you'll probably want to check out the full API Reference.

 - **Guides**
     - [Getting started](docs/getting-started.md)